Ddemon26/Unity-ScriptableObject-Architecture/README.md

 This project includes custom property drawers and editors to enhance the usability of the ScriptableObject variables in the Unity Editor.

-- **FloatReferenceDrawer**: A custom property drawer for FloatReference that provides a convenient way to choose between using a constant value or a reference to a FloatVariable.
+- **ReferenceDrawer**: A custom property drawer for FloatReference that provides a convenient way to choose between using a constant value or a reference to a FloatVariable.
-- **FloatVariableEditor**: A custom editor for FloatVariable that adds a slider in the inspector when the UseMinMaxSlider option is enabled, allowing for easy value adjustments within the specified range.
+- **VariableEditor**: A custom editor for FloatVariable that adds a slider in the inspector when the UseMinMaxSlider option is enabled, allowing for easy value adjustments within the specified range.

 ### Example Usage